loes01/cxp/README.md

-cxp is a file explorer that runs in the file explorer.
+cxp is a file explorer that runs in the terminal.